Reinforcement Learning in Practice: Opportunities and Challenges: Challenges

 \section{Challenges}

 Although RL has made significant progress, there are still many issues.
 Sample efficiency, credit assignment, exploration vs. exploitation, and representation are common issues.
 Value function approaches with function approximation, in particular with DNNs, encounters the deadly triad, i.e., instability and/or divergence caused by the integration of off-policy, function approximation, and bootstrapping.
 Reproducibility is an issue for deep RL, i.e., experimental results are influenced by hyperparameters, including network architecture and reward scale, random seeds and trials, environments, and codebases~\citep{Henderson2018}.
 Reward specification may cause problems, and a reward function may not represent the intention of the designer.
+Researchers and practitioners are still identifying issues, e.g., delusional bias~\citep{LuTyler2018NIPS} and expressivity of Markov reward~\citep{Abel2021reward}, and address them.
 Figure~\ref{issues} illustrates challenges of reinforcement learning.

 \cite{Dulac-Arnold2021} identify nine challenges for RL to be deployed in real-life scenarios, namely, learning on the real system from limited samples, system delays, high-dimensional state and action spaces, satisfying environmental constraints, partial observability and non-stationarity, multi-objective or poorly specified reward functions, real-time inference, offline RL training from fixed logs, and explainable and interpretable policies.
 Practitioners report lessons in RL deployment, e.g., \cite{Rome2021}, \cite{Karampatziakis2019RL4RealLife}.